ceyleenp1486/ceyleenp1486.github.io/_posts/2018-12-21-Flag-Project-:-Final-Submission.md

 -   What questions, strategies, help from peers or teacher, or thinking got you to this point? _then delete this instruction_

+Going back all the way to the beginning I stumbled upon my first challenge.
+I had a fairly easy time creating/programing the shapes needed for flag but there was one problem I had.
+Putting the shapes together and in the right placement.
+So I asked a few of my peers and I finally figured out one of the key factors for making this flag.
+A function called place-image that takes in an image, x-coordinate, you coordinate and another image.
+And just like that it I managed to put the shapes together with ease.
+Afterall, my flag only did involve just a large rectangle and two thin ones.
+However to my surprise I wasn't quite done just yet...
+Yes I did make my flag but that wasn't exactly what my professor wanted us learn from this "lesson".

+My professor wasn't fond of us numbers in our program.
+Simply because let's say you wanted to change your entire flag, you'd have to do it all individually.
+And that's not what he wanted us to take from this lesson since we'd be basically repeated what some of us did the last time we coded flags.
+He wanted us to code these functions to represent certain values that also have names in them.
+The only one function that should only hold a number value is size.
+Now thinking about it, size is sort of like a nucleus of a cell(based on its purpose in my coding).
+It controls everything else basically.
+The purpose of coding all these other functions is because my professor wanted to make the flag much more easier to change.
+Which presents this idea of abstraction.
+Abstraction is data thats simplified which basically represents the whole entire concept.
+One change to it and it'll change the entire outcome(s) of your coding.

+Hence I stumbled onto another major challenge when attempting to do what was requested.
+My challenge was using place-image without using numbers.
+At the time I was absoluetly confused, afterall how could values be words??
+That's silly!
+So I requested assistance from the computer science professor.
+While although I made these other "short cuts" for other functions I had to continue repeating this process for the rest in order for my size function to be the abstraction of my entire code.
+So he properly introduced me to short cuts.

 <!--- Delete this comment and add your writing -->